lidofinance/lido-improvement-proposals/LIPS/lip-21.md

 ### VotingAdapter contract

-To give TRP participants the option to delegate their LDO rewards to other addresses, we propose updating `VotingAdapter`, one of the TRP contracts, by updating existing code stubs with method calls introduced in the `Voting` update.
+To give TRP participants the option to delegate their LDO rewards to other addresses,it's proposed to update `VotingAdapter`, one of the TRP contracts, by updating existing code stubs with method calls introduced in the `Voting` update.

 The code examples presume the Vyper **v0.3.7** syntax.